turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 ## Check for Understanding and Next Steps:
 1. Complete this [exit ticket](https://forms.gle/rSWwn2QFQL3ZsDhr7). **Completion of this exit ticket is required for your professional development this module.**

-2. One of your deliverables for this module is to create your resume first draft.
-Follow these steps to get started:
+2. Create a resume first draft with these steps to get started:

   * First, plan the framework of your resume based on the lesson:
     * Will you use a resume summary?